anebz/cloud/Accreditations/aws_solutions_associate.md

 		+ Active-active failover: when you want all of your resources to be available the majority of the time.
 When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
 		+ Active-passive failover: when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.

-Each record includes the name of the (sub)domain, a record type (A, MX..) and other info.
+Each record includes the name of the (sub)domain, a record type (A, M2..) and other info.

 ---